Luteal Phase: Symptoms, Duration, and Its Role in Pregnancy

 These tests check the level of:

-2. Follicle simulating hormone, which regulates ovarian functions.
+2. Follicle-stimulating hormone, which regulates ovarian functions.

-3. Luteinizing hormone, which triggers ovulation.
+3. Luteinising hormone triggers ovulation.

 • Ultrasound